-- Instructors will provide students with formative mid-semester evaluations of student learning outcomes as part of each course and within each clinic experience (HHS 581: Clinical I, HHS 582: Clinical II, HHS 583: Clinical III, HHS 584: Clinical IV and HHS 585: Clinical V, Clinical in the Schools). - In addition, students will have end of the semester meetings with their assigned advisor.
-During these meetings, the student and advisor will review the following forms: Evaluation of Student Learning Outcomes for each course; Student Self-Evaluation of Student Learning Outcomes for each course, Student Clinician Evaluation form completed by each supervisor, and Clinical Self-Evaluation form completed by the student, as well as the student's program portfolio. - Student learning outcomes and the clinical evaluations forms will be aligned with the knowledge and skills delineated in the KASA.
-During the review of the aforementioned forms, the student and advisor will discuss and document the student's current knowledge and skills on the KASA.
-The KASA will then be updated and signed and dated by the advisor and the student. - During this meeting the advisor and student will also update the student's Planned Course of Study form which includes ASHA CCC requirements, program degree requirements, state licensure requirements, state teacher certification requirements, and/or other program certifications.
+- Instructors will provide students with formative mid-semester and final evaluations of student learning outcomes as part of each course and within each clinic experience (HHS 581: Clinical I, HHS 582: Clinical II, HHS 583: Clinical III, HHS 584: Clinical IV and HHS 585: Clinical V, Clinical in the Schools). - In addition, students will have end of the semester meetings with their assigned advisor.
+During these meetings, the student and advisor will review the following forms: Evaluation of Student Learning Outcomes for each course; Student Self-Evaluation of Student Learning Outcomes for each course, Generic Skills Inventory form, and Clinical Self-Evaluation form completed by the student, as well as the student's program portfolio.
+Students are expected to complete a site evaluation/supervisor evaluation after each clinical in CALIPSO. - Student learning outcomes and the clinical evaluations forms will be aligned with the knowledge and skills delineated in the KASA.
+During the review of the aforementioned forms, the student and advisor will discuss and document the student's current knowledge and skills on the KASA. - During this meeting the advisor and student will also update the student's Planned Course of Study form which includes ASHA CCC requirements, program degree requirements, state licensure requirements, state teacher certification requirements, and/or other program certifications.
 At this time the Planned Course of Study form is also updated and signed and dated by the advisor and student, as well as the Semester Clock Hour form. - The original of these forms will be placed in the student's file and the student will be provided with a copy of the forms to retain in their program portfolio.